anoma/nspec/docs/architecture-2/ordering/mempool.md

 ![Leader Path](leader_path_3.svg)

-In order to establish a total order of transactions, we use [Heterogeneous Paxos](consensus-v1.md#consensus) to decide on an ever-growing path through the DAG (for each Learner).
+In order to establish a total order of transactions, we use [Heterogeneous Paxos](consensus-v1.md#consensus) to decide on an ever-growing path through the ᴅᴀɢ (for each Learner).
 Heterogeneous Paxos guarantees that, if two Learners are *entangled*, they will decide on the same path.
 In order to guarantee liveness (and fairness) for each Learner's transactions, we require that: